Macy's (M)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Macy's has shown mediocre cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 2.2%, subpar for a consumer retail business.
+Macy's has shown mediocre cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 2.4%, below what we’d expect for a consumer retail business.

-Macy's reported $447 million of cash and $5.24 billion of debt on its balance sheet in the most recent quarter.
+Macy's reported $1.25 billion of cash and $5.20 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-We see the value of companies helping consumers, but in the case of Macy's, we’re out.
+Macy's doesn’t pass our quality test.
 For starters, its revenue has declined over the last three years, and analysts don’t see anything changing over the next 12 months.
-And while its popular brand gives it meaningful influence over consumers’ purchasing decisions, the downside is its declining physical locations suggests its demand is falling.
+While its popular brand gives it meaningful influence over consumers’ purchasing decisions, the downside is its declining physical locations suggests its demand is falling.
 On top of that, its declining EPS over the last three years makes it a less attractive asset to the public markets.

-Macy’s P/E ratio based on the next 12 months is 11.3x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+Macy’s P/E ratio based on the next 12 months is 7.9x.
+While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
+There are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $17.82 on the company (compared to the current share price of $22.53), implying they don’t see much short-term potential in Macy's.
+Wall Street analysts have a consensus one-year price target of $21.40 on the company (compared to the current share price of $18.12).